-During 2021-22 school year, parents, students, certificated and classified staff members (both classified and certificated staff are represented by Alview-Dairyland Teachers' Association) were solicited through informational meetings, consultation, and survey data.
+During the 2022-23 school year, parents, students, certificated and classified staff members (both classified and certificated staff are represented by Alview-Dairyland Teachers' Association) were solicited through informational meetings, consultation, and survey data.
 Through ongoing communications with certificated staff, the effectiveness of actions to achieve LCAP goals were reviewed and further needs were identified.
-With management staff, meetings were held to review the impact of actions on goals.
-In addition, parents were solicited throughout the year for feedback on the effectiveness of the District's initiatives through newsletters, ClassDojo requests and a school climate survey.
+With management staff, meetings were held to review the impact of actions toward goals.
+In addition, parents were solicited throughout the year for feedback on the effectiveness of the District's initiatives through newsletters, "ClassDojo" requests and a school climate survey.
 Student input was also gleaned through an online questionnaire.
-Results of parent and student survey data and ongoing Parent Teacher Club meetings were also used to glean parent and student input for 2021-22 metrics and establish 2022-23 goals and actions.
-Additionally, the Parent Advisory Committee (PAC) met on several occasions to discuss actions and expenditures for the current year and plan for goals and associated actions in 2022-23.
+Results of parent and student survey data and ongoing Parent Teacher Club meetings were also used to gather parent and student input for 2022-23 metrics and establish 2023-24 goals and actions.
+Additionally, the Parent Advisory Committee (PAC) met on several occasions to discuss actions and expenditures for the current year and plan for goals and associated actions in 2023-24.
 The District's Board of Trustees reviewed the feedback from educational partners during several meetings and discussed current and future goals/actions that would best serve the needs of all ADUSD students; particularly our English Learners and Socioeconomically Disadvantaged population.

-At the 3/24/22 Study Session, the Board of Trustees reviewed and discussed the current LCAP goals and agreed to keep the same three broad goals as a basis to build corresponding actions and services.
+At the March 29, 2023 Study Session, the Board of Trustees reviewed and discussed the current LCAP goals and agreed to keep the same three broad goals as a basis to build corresponding actions and services.

-On April 25, 2022, the School Site Council and PAC met jointly to review Supplemental/Concentration Grant expenditures as well as projected actions and services for 2022-23.
-On May 9, 2022, the PAC met again to finalize plans for those actions and services that would be principally directed to meet the needs of ADUSD's unduplicated student population.
-During that meeting, a written LCAP draft was presented to each committee member.
+On April 19, 2023, the School Site Council and PAC met jointly to review Supplemental/Concentration Grant expenditures as well as projected actions and services for 2023-24.
+At a May 3rd DELAC meeting, the first draft of the 2023-24 LCAP was presented and reviewed.
+On May 18, 2023, the PAC met to review the draft and finalize plans for those actions and services that would be principally directed to meet the needs of ADUSD's Low-Income Students and English Learners.
 Questions from the group involved clarifying issues with regard to logistics and scheduling; there were no objections or questions for which written responses were requested.

-In late Spring, the District also consulted the local SELPA Executive Director to discuss the District's initiatives that supported the needs of Special Education Students.
+In late Spring, the District also consulted the local SELPA Executive Director to discuss the District's initiatives that support the needs of Special Education Students.

-In late April, the District distributed a School Climate Survey to solicit parent responses about school safety, cleanliness, academic engagement, distance learning and overall school environment.
-88% of Alview-Dairyland families participated in the survey and provided multiple choice responses as well additional comments.
+In April, the District distributed a School Climate Survey to solicit parent responses about school safety, cleanliness, academic engagement, and overall school environment.
+91% of Alview-Dairyland families participated in the survey and provided multiple choice responses as well additional comments.

-Teachers, Management, and Classified staff members met individually with District Leadership during the weeks of April 25th and May 2nd to review Supplemental/Concentration grant expenditures and proposed actions and services.
+Teachers, Management, and Classified staff members met individually with District Leadership during the weeks of April 17th, May 8th, and May 30th to review Supplemental/Concentration grant expenditures and proposed actions and services.

-On May 10th, the Board of Trustees reviewed year to date LCAP expenditures and provided input on plans for 2022-23 actions and services.
-The Board of Trustees further discussed proposed actions and expenditures at the May 24, 2022 meeting

-On June 14th, a public hearing was held for the 2022-23 LCAP during which attendees had a further opportunity to ask questions and provide suggestions.
+On May 9th, the Board of Trustees reviewed year-to-date LCAP expenditures and provided input on plans for 2023-24 actions and services.
+On June 13th, a public hearing was held for the 2023-24 LCAP during which attendees had a further opportunity to ask questions and provide suggestions.
+The Board of Trustees approved the 2023-24 LCAP on June 27, 2023.